MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-specification.md

 This section lists the perquisites and best practices that must be implemented to leverage this protocol:

 - Atomic image usage

-> A firmware image for a component is not used until the entire firmware image has been successfully downloaded.
+  A firmware image for a component is not used until the entire firmware image has been successfully downloaded.
 In case the firmware is split into multiple segments, the image must not be used until the final segment is received from the sender.
 Integrity checks must be are performed on the final image.
 It is recommended that the transport, being used to deliver the firmware image, has error-correction and retry mechanisms in place to avoid a repeat download in case of transport errors.

 - Firmware update must not interrupt device operation

-> The device accepting the firmware image must be able to operate during the update.
+  The device accepting the firmware image must be able to operate during the update.
 The device must have extra memory to store and validate the incoming firmware, while its current firmware is not overwritten.

 - Authentication and integrity

-> The implementor decides that factors that constitute an authentic firmware image.
-It is recommended that the component’s current firmware must at least validate the CRC of the incoming firmware image.
+  The implementor decides that factors that constitute an authentic firmware image.
+It is recommended that the component's current firmware must at least validate the CRC of the incoming firmware image.
 The current firmware should also employ digital signature, or, other error detection algorithms.
 If the validation fails, the firmware rejects the update.
 Failure Recovery

->
-> If the firmware image is downloaded and unsuccessful, the device must not invoke the new firmware and continue to operate with the existing firmware.
+  If the firmware image is downloaded and unsuccessful, the device must not invoke the new firmware and continue to operate with the existing firmware.
 The host can retry the update.
 The frequency of retry is implementation specific.

 - Confidentiality

-> Optional.
+  Optional.
 A firmware segment may be encrypted.
 The encryption and decryption techniques are beyond the scope of this specification.
 This specification treats the firmware payload as a stream of data, regardless of whether it is encrypted.

 - Rollback protection

-> Rollback policies are enforced by the primary component and are implementation specific.
+  Rollback policies are enforced by the primary component and are implementation specific.
 The current firmware on the component validates incoming firmware images against internal policies such as the version number must be newer, or release type cannot be switched from release to debug, and so on.
 The protocol permits messaging to indicate that an update is accepted even if it is violating rollback policies.

-# CFU Protocol Overview
+## CFU Protocol Overview

 The CFU protocol is a set of commands and responses that are required to send the new firmware image(s) from the host to the device for which the firmware is intended.